jmrk7/railflow_docs_v2/docs/testing-frameworks/pytest.md

 ## Overview
 :::info
-Railflow Pytest plugin allows Pytest users to easily integrate their Pytest framework tests with TestRail using Railflow Pytest `markers`.
-This integration, allows users to `map` Pytest tests to tests, suites, plans, milestones, and runs in TestRail.
-You can also use these markers to automatically take and attach screenshot for failing tests.
-This is particularly useful for Selenium WebDriver and Appium tests.
+[Railflow](https://railflow.io) Pytest plugin is a part of the Railflow platform which allows users to easily integrate their Pytest tests with TestRail using Railflow Pytest markers.
+The plugin generates test results in JSON format which contains screenshots and various useful metadata.
 :::

 ## How does Railflow Pytest Plugin work?
 :::info
-Pytest like all other test framework, produces a test results xml using `pytest --junitxml=path` argument.
-Railflow CI Plugins and CLI can process this results file and automatically parse and upload them into TestRail.
-For most users, this would be sufficient.
-For user that have a need to `map` Pytest tests to tests in TestRail or want to use automatic screenshots, they would need to use the Railflow Pytest plugin.
+Pytest like all other test frameworks produces test reports and Railflow plugin produces test results JSON file using `pytest --jsonfile results.json` argument.
+Railflow CI Plugins and [NPM CLI](https://www.npmjs.com/package/railflow) can process this reports file and upload results into TestRail.

-Railflow Pytest plugin produces an enriched json report via `pytest --jsonfile results.json` argument.
-This report is then processed by Railflow CI Plugins and CLI in the same way and you end up with advanced mapping and configuration results in TestRail.
+The Pytest plugin provides the following features:
+- Map Pytest tests into one or several test cases in TestRail by providing test case IDs.
+- Attach screenshots and arbitrary attachments to the test case results in TestRail.
+- Provide values for TestRail custom case and result fields for individual test cases.
 :::